-ERCOT shall verify that all ESI IDs with a Meter Data Type of Non-Interval Data Recorder (NIDR) are assigned a Weather Sensitivity code of NWS.
+ERCOT shall verify that all ESI IDs with a Meter Data Type of Non-Interval Data Recorder (NIDR) are assigned a Weather Sensitivity code of Non-Weather Sensitivity (NWS).
 ERCOT shall also verify that only ESI IDs having a Meter Data Type of IDR which were identified by ERCOT during the most recent weather sensitivity analysis as being weather sensitive are assigned a weather sensitivity code of WS.
-Any discrepancies shall be reported to the
+Any discrepancies shall be reported to the TDSP.

-TDSP.
 The annual procedures for reviewing of the weather sensitivity code are located in Protocol Section 11.4.3.1, Weather Responsiveness Determination.

-ERCOT Load Profiling Guide Section 12: Request for Profile Segment Changes, Additions, or Removals
+ERCOT Load Profiling Guide Section 12: Request for Load Profile Segment Changes, Additions, or Removals

-12 REOUES T FOR PROFILE SEGMENT CHANGES, ADDITIONS, OR REMOVALS

-• ES OF REQUESTS

-12.1.1 Creation of a New Profile

-12.1.2 Redefinition of Existing Profiles

-12.1.3 Removal of Existing Profiles

-12.2 WH O MAY SUBMIT A REQUEST

-CEDURE FOR SUBMITTING A REQUEST

-CESS TIMING FOR REQUESTING CHANGES

-12.5 Gro UPS OF ELECTRIC SERVICE IDENTIFIERS ELIGIBLE TO BECOME PROFILE SEGMENTS 4

-12.5.1 Universal Profile Segment Applicability

-12.5.2 List-Based Segments 5

-12.6 INFO DRMATION REQUIRED WITH REQUEST FOR CHANGE

-12.6.1 Unambiguous Group Identification

-12.6.2 Difference from Current Profile Segments

-12.6.3 Size

-12.6.4 Homogeneity

-12.6.5 Quality Assurance Methodology for Electric Service Identifier Identification

-TS FOR PROFILE SEGMENT CHANGES

-LUATION OF THE REQUEST

-OLUTION OF THE REQUEST

-12.9.1 ERCOT Staff Initial Recommendation

-12.9.2 Submitter and ERCOT Revisions

-12.9.3 Presentation to Profiling Working Group

-12.9.4 Profiling Working Group Disposition of Request 17
+12 REQUES ST FOR LOAD PROFILE SEGMENT CHANGES, ADDITIONS, OR REMOVALS 12-1 12.1 Ty PES OF REQUESTS 12-1 12.1.1 Creation of a New Load Profile Segment 12.1.2 Redefinition of an Existing Load Profile Segment 12.1.3 Removal of Existing Load Profiles Segments 12.2 REQ UEST FOR LOAD PROFILE SEGMENT CHANGES 12.3 PRC OCEDURE FOR SUBMITTING A REQUEST 12-2 12.4 PRO OCESS TIMING FOR REQUESTING CHANGES 12-3 12.5 GRG OUPS OF ELECTRIC SERVICE IDENTIFIERS ELIGIBLE TO BECOME LOAD PROFILE SEGMENTS 12-4 12.5.1 Universal Load Profile Segment Applicability 12-5 12.5.2 List-Based Load Profile Segments 12-5 12.6 INFO ORMATION REQUIRED WITH REQUEST FOR CHANGE 12-6 12.6.1 Unambiguous Group Identification 12-6 12.6.2 Difference from Current Load Profile Segments 12-8 12.6.3 Size 12-13 12.6.4 Homogeneity 12-13 12.6.5 Quality Assurance Methodology for Electric Service Identifier Identification 12-15 12.7 Cos STS FOR PROFILE SEGMENT CHANGES 12-15 12.8 EVA ALUATION OF THE REQUEST 12-16 12.9 RES OLUTION OF THE REQUEST 12-17 12.9.1 ERCOT Staff Initial Recommendation 12-17 12.9.2 Submitter and ERCOT Revisions 12-17 12.9.3 Presentation to Profiling Working Group 12-18 12.9.4 Profiling Working Group Disposition of Request 12-18

-12 REQUEST FOR PROFILE SEGMENT CHANGES, ADDITIONS, OR REMOVALS
+12 REQUEST FOR LOAD PROFILE SEGMENT CHANGES, ADDITIONS, OR REMOVALS

-- (1) This section of the Load Profiling Guide (LPG) addresses changes, additions, and deletions to profile segments, with the exception of profile segment modifications addressed in Section 16, Supplemental Load Profiling. - (2) The steps and tests identified to introduce new profiles or changes to profiles are intended to fulfill the criteria established in Protocol Section 18.2.1, Guidelines for Development of Load Profiles.
-With market experience and an increase in the availability of Load research data, the Profiling Working Group (PWG) expects the accuracy and precision of the profiles to improve.
-Threshold values in establishing criteria for profile changes shall be determined with market experience. - (3) Furthermore, no modifications shall be implemented until at least one year after the start of the retail pilot. - (4) Any change to Load Profile ID assignments resulting from an approved modification to the definitions of Load Profile Segments shall not be retroactively applied.
+- (1) This Section 12, Request for Load Profile Segment Changes, Additions, or Removals, of the Load Profiling Guide (LPG) addresses changes, additions, and deletions to Load Profile Segments, with the exception of Load Profile Segment modifications addressed in Section 16, Supplemental Load Profiling. - (2) The steps and tests identified to introduce new Load Profiles or changes to Load Profiles are intended to fulfill the criteria established in Protocol Section 18.2.1, Guidelines for Development of Load Profiles.
+With market experience and an increase in the availability of Load research data, the Profiling Working Group (PWG) expects the accuracy and precision of the Load Profiles to improve.
+Threshold values in establishing criteria for Load Profile changes shall be determined with market experience. - (3) Any change to Load Profile ID assignments resulting from an approved modification to the definitions of Load Profile Segments shall not be retroactively applied.